 This policy should be read in conjunction with Working Together to Safeguard Children, Keeping children safe in education, Part four, Section 1.14 ‘Allegations against Staff or Volunteers’ of the West Midlands procedures http://westmidlands.procedures.org.uk/ and Guidance for Safer Working Practice for professionals working in education settings.

-The purpose of this procedure is to create and embed a culture of openness, trust and transparency.
+The purpose of this policy and procedures are to create and embed a culture of openness, trust and transparency.
 We expect our school’s values and expected behaviour as set out in our staff code of conduct are constantly lived, monitored and reinforced by all staff.

 We aim to create a culture in which all concerns about adults (including allegations that do not meet the harms threshold) are shared responsibly and with the right person, recorded and dealt with appropriately.
 This should encourage an open and transparent culture; enable us to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of our school are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.